 Bake it until the cheese is well melted and oh my goodness!
 This is hands down a family favorite.
 It’s easy to throw together and so good, especially on a cold fall or winter day.

 You can also freeze the meatballs that are left over.

 Meat and veggies… Can’t go wrong with that!
 Serve your meatballs with a side of sautéed broccoli, roasted asparagus, green beans, or whatever your favorite might be.

 Serving meatballs with vegetables makes for a keto-friendly and low-carb option.
 Try them with sautéed mushrooms and onions!

-For a little bit of different twist you can use zucchini noodles.
-This offers a different way of incorporating meatballs and veggies as a gluten-free spaghetti like meal.
+For a little bit of a different twist, you can use zucchini noodles.
+This offers a different way of incorporating meatballs and veggies as a gluten-free spaghetti-like meal.

 10. Bread and butter

 Bread and butter go so well with meatballs.
 Especially with meatballs and marinara sauce.
 Any soft bread warmed with butter is a great combination with meatballs.